AlphaHasher/ChurchLink/frontend/app/README.md

 ```

 ### **8. Firebase SHA Keys Setup**
 To enable Firebase Authentication and other Firebase features, you need to add your app's SHA-1 and SHA-256 fingerprints to the Firebase Console.
+YOU NEED ADD THE DEBUG KEY TO CONSOLE NOT BUILD

 #### **For Debug Key**
 ```sh